Quick Guide to the Fountains of Versailles (and Versailles Fountain Shows)

 Days:

-• Every Tuesday, Wednesday, Thursday, and Friday from 4 April to 28 April 2023 (except Friday 7 April, which is a day with Musical Fountains Show)
+• Every Tuesday, Wednesday, Thursday, and Friday from 2 April to 3 May 2024

-• Every Tuesday, Wednesday, Thursday, and Friday from 4 July to 31 October 2023 (except Friday 14 July and Tuesday 15 May, which are days with Musical Fountains Shows)
+• Every Tuesday, Wednesday, Thursday, and Friday from 2 July to 31 October 2024 (except Thursday, 15 August, with the Musical Fountain Shows)

 Versailles Fountains Night Show (Les Grandes Eaux Nocturnes)